Will Dictionary App Builder be able to use my lexicon data?

 There are a number of ways to include the audio files.
 Which one you choose will depend on what works best for your distribution methods.

 - The audio files can all be included in the app package.
 This makes distribution easier because everything you need is in one file.
-However, if you distribute via the Google Play Store, the package file is limited to 100 MB.
+However, if you distribute via the Google Play Store, the Android App Bundle file size is limited to 150 MB.

 - An external folder can be used, such as on a microSD card.
 This requires additional permissions for the app, but may simplify distribution.
 One possibility is to distribute a microSD card that has the audio files and the app.